 Festivals and Events:

 Taormina Arte festival runs from June through August.
 Plays, concerts, and a film festival are held outdoors in the Greek Theater during summer.
-Madonna della Rocca is celebrated the second weekend of September with a religious procession and feast.
+Madonna della Rocca is typically celebrated the third weekend of September with a religious procession and feast.
 Taormina has one of the best Carnival celebrations in Sicily.
-In May there's a traditional costume and Sicilian cart fair.